2026 Eligibility Guide

 Yes.
 The National Background Check Program and many state agreements allow cross-state registry checks.
 Being listed on an abuse/neglect registry is typically a disqualifying factor in all states, regardless of where the incident occurred.
 This is separate from — and often more impactful than — the criminal background check.

-10 free questions daily · 500+ questions · Pass Guarantee · $9.99 one-time
+10 free questions daily · 500+ questions · Pass-or-refund · $9.99 one-time

 Start Free →